SirakMario/Restaurant_Finder/README.md

 # Django Model
 This project leverages Django, a high-level Python web framework, in conjunction with PostgreSQL as the backend database engine.
 Django follows the Model-View-Template (MVT) architecture, where:

-Model (M): Handles interactions with the database and manages data.It is a blueprint that
-           defines how the data should be ornaginzed and stored in the database.
+Model (M): Handles interactions with the database and manages data.It is a blueprint that defines how the data should be ornaginzed and stored in the database.

-View (V): Implements business logic, communicates with models to fetch data, and renders
-           templates.The View receives HTTP requests from clients, such as web browsers or mobile apps, and processes them according to the application's requirements.
+View (V): Implements business logic, communicates with models to fetch data, and renders templates.The View receives HTTP requests from clients, such as web browsers or mobile apps, and processes them according to the application's requirements.
 It retrieves necessary data from the Model layer, applies any necessary transformations or computations, and selects the appropriate response to be returned to the client.

-Template (T): Acts as the presentation layer, responsible for managing the User Interface
-             components of the application.This is where the html and css files are stored.
+Template (T): Acts as the presentation layer, responsible for managing the User Interface components of the application.This is where the html and css files are stored.

 #  Project Structure
-The project is organized into several components:

-Restaurant_app: This serves as the primary app and encompasses settings, URL configurations, as well as WSGI (Web Server Gateway Interface) and ASGI (Asynchronous Server Gateway Interface) setups.

-Accounts, pages, and restaurants apps: These are additional apps that fulfill specific functionalities.

-Front-end folders: Other directories mainly cater to front-end aspects.

-The main folder has other sub folders.
+The project folder consists of folders and python scripts that are required for the functionality of the website.
+The function of each folder is explained below. vital scripts in certain folders are also explained underneath their parent folders below.

+- accounts
+These accounts handles the registeration, logging in and loggin out of users.

+- media
+When the admin adds a picture to a restaurant or edit a restaurant's picture, the picture he uploads is stored here.

+- pages
+This contains the views.py which has functions that displays restaurants on the home page and also has function for searching and filtering results.
+It also has a url.py which is responsible for redirecting of urls.
+The other python files are django configurations.

-- Restaurant_app folder
+- restaurant_app
 The main website folder is called 'restaurant_app'.
 This folder contains the configurations for the projects.
-In the settings.py, the django configurations needed for the websites such as the base directory, the folder where the static html files will be placed and much more can be found here.
+In the settings.py, the django configurations needed for the website such as the base directory, the folder where the static html files will be placed and much more can be found here.

-- urls.py
+*  urls.py
-  This is responsible for running the urls. when the user accesses a certain url, the functions in this python file redirects the request to another python script depending on the url that is being accessed.
+This is a python file found in the restaurant_app folder.This is responsible for running the urls. when the user accesses a certain url, the functions in this python file redirects the request to another python script depending on the url that is being accessed.
 If the script that the user is being directed to is another url.py, then that code will also redirect the user to another script untill it's finally redirected to a script that will render and html page which will be displayed on the website.
+The other files found inside this folder are related to django functioanlity and settings

-- Restaurants folder
+- restaurants

 * Migrations
 This folder has scripts that creates tables in the postgres database. when this script is run, the tables and columns in the script will be created in the postgres.'python manage.py makemigrations' and then 'python manage.py migrate' commands are used to create the table.

-* Urls.py
+* urls.py
 This script redirects the user to a python script or python function in a script based on the url request that is being made.

 *  admin.py